 Ellen Coolidge died in April of 1876.
 Joseph Coolidge continued to live at 184 Beacon until his death in December of 1879.

-On October 19, 1881, 184 Beacon was purchased from Joseph Coolidge’s estate by investment banker Henry Chapman Wainwright, who bought it at public auction, probably on behalf of Joseph Coolidge’s son, Thomas Jefferson Coolidge, to whom he transferred the property on December 5, 1881.
+On October 6, 1881, it was offered for sale at public auction by Samuel Hatch & Co., auctioneers.
+The successful purchaser was investment banker Henry Chapman Wainwright, who took title to the property on October 19, 1881, from Joseph Coolidge’s estate.
+He probably was acting on behalf of Joseph Coolidge’s son, Thomas Jefferson Coolidge, to whom he transferred the property on December 5, 1881.

 T. Jefferson Coolidge and his wife, Mehitable (Hetty) Sullivan (Appleton) Coolidge, lived at 93 Beacon.
 He was an investor in textile mills, banks, and railroads, and later would serve as Ambassador to France.
 In 1901, soon after his wife’s death, he purchased 315 Dartmouth and made it his home.